MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

     The bar chart of session counts (y-axis) per day (x-axis) allows you to see trends such as increasing, decreasing, or stable daily guides usage.

     > [!TIP]
     > Use drill up/drill down.
 By default, this chart shows the session counts per day.
 However, you can use Power BI’s drill-up functionality to summarize session counts at the month or year level.
-[Learn more about how to use Drill mode in a Poewr BI visual](https://docs.microsoft.com/power-bi/consumer/end-user-drill).
+[Learn more about how to use Drill mode in a Power BI visual](https://docs.microsoft.com/power-bi/consumer/end-user-drill).

 4. Which guides have the most sessions, longest or shortest session times, or were operated most recently?